Anti Bribery Policy

 Principle

-The Company permits corporate entertainment, gifts, hospitality and promotional expenditure that is undertaken:
+Our organisation permits corporate entertainment, gifts, hospitality and promotional expenditure that is undertaken:

 • for the purpose of establishing or maintaining good business relationships;

-• to present the Company’s services effectively;
+• to present our services effectively;

 provided that it is: